-Delice assemblation assist 19 110100, 00

 Policy consultation period 1 November 2021 to 7 January 2022

 Policy determined on 7 February 2022

-Policy contact name and position Alice Eeles, Headteacher
+Policy contact name and position Vic Pooler, Headteacher

-Amendments after determination 1 -
+Amendments after determination -

-Department for Education schoo I number 878-2444
+Department for Education school I number 878-2421

 Age range 4 to 11.
 There is also Early Years provision from 2

 Type of school Academy primary school

 Admissions authority Link Academy Trust

 Normal round intake Reception

-Published Admission Number 20 23-24 15
+Published Admission Number 20 23-24 7

-Priority for children to another se King Edward VI Community College
+Priority for children to another se Teign School

-Priority for children from another setting No
+Priority for children from another setting Hennock School Nursery

 Designated religious character No

 Admissions catchment area Yes - see below

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling

 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+Supplementary Information Forn า Yes - only to be used for the exceptional need criterion.
 See below

 Key Dates Normal round

-When to apply ber 2022 to the National Closing Date which is 15 January 2023
+When to apply 5 November 2022 to the National Closing Date which is 15 January 2023

 Decision National Offer Date which is 17 April 2023

 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later

 Deadline to submit appeal 31 May 2023

-Deadline to hear appeal 28 July 202 )23
+Deadline to hear appeal 28 July 2023

 Key Dates In-Year admission

 When to apply from 1 June 2023 for Year Groups 1 to 6

 from 1 September 2023 for Reception

 Decision within 10 school days of an application

-When to submit appeal
+When to submit appeal from 20 school days after refusal

 school days of the form being submitted

-Acres to a to the foundly on the former of the
+Contacts for further information